framewiki/framewiki.net/wiki/framewiki-guidelines.md

 ## Creating Pages
 Create a new page for new Framework product lines, and for each generation within a given product line.
 If there is only one generation of a product, do not create separate pages for the generation and the line until a second generation is announced.

 Pages for guides or instructions should be listed on the [Guides](/guides) list page.
 Ensure the guide specifies what products it applies to.
-If there are different guides that accomplish a similar task but on different products --- for example, mainboard reset instructions that differ by  generation --- put all the guides on the same page, separated by product.
+If there are different guides that accomplish a similar task but on different products --- for example, mainboard reset instructions that differ by  generation --- create a new page for each version of the guide.

 Pages may also be created for Framework-adjacent companies, defined as companies that partner with Framework to create intentionally Framework-compatible parts such as mainboards or expansion cards, and their Framework-compatible products.
 Framewiki is not a general right-to-repair wiki; all pages must be specific to Framework.